What is Fashion Product Lifecycle Management (PLM)?

 Surefront is a Unified Product Collaboration Platform with PIM, CRM, and PLM solutions.
 It's a centralized data home where stakeholders can freely share product information and assign access permissions.
 Most integrations are supported in Surefront, but none are needed.
 Our articles often focus on one aspect of our unified PIM, PLM, and CRM platform.
 With Surefront, each solution seamlessly works together to achieve a guaranteed 10x ROI for every customer.

-In the fashion industry, product development is an iterative process that takes the effort of many people and departments.
+In the fashion and apparel industry, product development is an iterative process that takes the effort of many people and departments.
 If your organization engages in product development, you’ll want to find the best way for you to organize, store and leverage information about each product you work on.

 What is Product Lifecycle Management (PLM)?

 Fashion Product Lifecycle Management is a cornerstone process for fashion brands.
 An apparel manufacturing PLM wont just help you bring products to market.
 It also aims to organize the information, actions and personnel associated with the entire lifecycle of a product.
 This includes everything from ideation and sourcing at the beginning all the way to production and taking the product to market.
 Along the way, your apparel PLM software accounts for steps within the development process and approval process.

 Product Lifecycle Management was first developed by the automobile and aviation industries.
 Manufacturing processes in those industries take sourcing and development to a whole different level.
 For example, aircrafts are composed of millions of individual pieces and can require sourcing from thousands of manufacturers when all is said and done.
 Imagine tackling this without a system for organizing, tracking and compiling data.
 Fashion companies took cues from this industry and developed a PLM system for apparel that tracks all inputs for a product.